scottpetrovic/krita-org-hugo/content/en/posts/2015/interview-with-christopher-stewart.md

 ### What do you love about Krita?

 I really really liked the responsiveness of the brushes.
-With other applications I was experiencing a “flatness” from the tablet I use to the results I wanted on screen, Krita's brushes just feel more supple.
+With other applications I was experiencing a "flatness" from the tablet I use to the results I wanted on screen, Krita's brushes just feel more supple.
 The ability to customize the interface and brushes was also a huge plus.

 ### What do you think needs improvement in Krita?
 Is there anything that really annoys you?